-PEBKAC literally means "Problem Exists Between Keyboard And Chair," although few computer technicians would actually use that acronym within earshot of the repeat offender.
-A typical PEBKAC situation generally involves basic user error, such as clicking on the wrong icon when saving a file or accidentally changing the formatting parameters of a word processing program.
+A typical PEBKAC situation generally involves basic user error, such as clicking on the wrong icon when saving a file or accidentally changing the formatting of a document.
 Such issues are often fixed with a simple keystroke or reboot, although the deeper issue of basic computer literacy still remains.

 PEBKAC : "Problem Exists Between Keyboard And Chair"